radar/ryanbigg.com/_posts/2020-01-19-getting-started-with-rails-extended-edition.markdown

 The easiest way to work with Rails is to store all external data as UTF-8.
-If you don't, Ruby libraries and Rails will often be able to convert your native data into UTF-8, but this doesn't always work reliably, so you're better off ensuring that all external data is UTF-8.
+If you don't, Ruby libraries and Rails will often be able to convert your native data into UTF-8, but this doesn't always wowrk reliably, so you're better off ensuring that all external data is UTF-8.

 If you have made a mistake in this area, the most common symptom is a black